 Too often, the job is squarely placed with HR or Talent Acquisition Teams to “fix” on behalf of the organization which is akin to asking the HR department to “fix” employee engagement.

-While it remains every leader’s role to work towards a more diverse workforce, the talent acquisition function provides direction and support along this journey.
+While it remains every leader’s role to work towards a more diverse workforce, the talent acquisition function works in partnership with the business to support them along this journey.

 As leaders, we can employ a range of strategies to improve gender diversity in the workplace.